Last Updated on April 23, 2024 by maximosecrets

 On opening the Create Service Request application the Service Request is in insert mode and the Reported By, Phone and Email will be populated and taken from the profile of the person making the request.
 These fields can be modified, a change does not affect the person’s profile, to do this the user must go to Profile – Personal Information in the Maximo banner at the top of the screen.
 The Affected Person can also be entered if the user is making a request on behalf of another person.

-The classification hierarchy should be searched to identify the type of request and if the classification has attributes then these will then be displayed.
-Classification attributes can have defaults and the attributes can be made mandatory forcing the requester to enter additional information needed to more fully understand the request.
+The classification hierarchy should be searched to identify the type of request or incident and if the classification has attributes, then these will be displayed.
+Classification attributes can have defaults and the attributes can be made mandatory forcing the requester to enter additional information needed to understand the request more fully.

 A ticket template can be automatically applied from the Quick Insert portlet on a user’s Start Center.
 This is particularly useful as it means that the Create Service Request application opens with the classification already found and when the service request is submitted it can be automatically routed to the right team.
 In this way the Create Service Request application can be used for multiple purposes, IT requests, facility requests, engineers reporting defects found on assets, etc.